 What are the top 10 qualities of a great photographer?
-It takes more than just a nice camera and a desire to take pretty pictures in order to be successful in this creative yet technical professional field.
-Whether you want to work for newspapers, magazines, portrait studios or as a freelance event photographer, there are a few qualities that you should try to cultivate as soon as possible.
+It takes more than just a nice camera and a desire to take pretty pictures to be successful in this creative yet technical professional field.
+Whether you want to work for newspapers, magazines, portrait studios, or as a freelance event photographer, there are a few qualities that you should try to cultivate as soon as possible.

 1. Ambitious Nature